This page provides basics on biocompatibility assessment, including sources for more detailed information as well as links to glossary definitions.

 Note: On this page, FDA's Biocompatibility Guidance on Use of ISO 10993-1 refers to Use of International Standard ISO 10993-1, "Biological evaluation of medical devices - Part 1: Evaluation and testing within a risk management process."

 - How the FDA Assesses or Evaluates Biocompatibility

 - Biocompatibility Factors of Interest to the FDA

-“Medical devices that come into direct or indirect contact with the body” are evaluated “for the potential for an unacceptable adverse biological response resulting from contact of the component materials of the device with the body.”
+"Medical devices that come into direct contact or indirect contact with the human body" are evaluated "for the potential for an unacceptable adverse biological response resulting from contact of the component materials of the device with the body."

 Note that the term body can refer to a patient undergoing a medical procedure or any other person such as a medical practitioner.

 - Source: "For the purposes of this document, the term 'human body' refers to either patient tissues or the clinical practitioner."
 FDA's Biocompatibility Guidance on Use of ISO 10993-1, I. Introduction.